 This exam measures a student’s ability to infer concepts from the abstract and to abstract from scientific or technical facts.
 It is broken down into three sections:

 Section 1 "Formalising Technical Interrelationships" requires students to formalize technical interrelationships by transferring technical or scientific facts described verbally into a formulaic presentation.
 The content of this section is covered in the physics curricula of many countries.
 Please see the official website of TestAS for a list of formula that you need to understand to successfully complete this section.

 Section 2 "Visualising Solids" measures your spatial sense.
 Students are asked to infer perspectives of a solid form from a different specified view of the solid.
 From the perspective of a high school graduate, this section is quite unusual.
 Yet this section tests a skill that you will use widely during your engineering studies.
 You can significantly improve your grades in this section by practicing.

-Section 3 "Analysing Technical Interrelationships" requires students to analyze and interpret diagrams, charts, or tables representing technical laws and formulae using topics from the physical sciences.
+Section 3 "Analysing Technical Interrelationships" requires students to analyse and interpret diagrams, charts, or tables representing technical laws and formulae using topics from the physical sciences.
 The questions come from physics, astronomy, chemistry, and earth sciences.
 Theoretically, the questions are worded in such a way that anyone with a general understanding of the main concepts of nature can answer them correctly.
 Yet studying the topics in advance strongly helps you proceed quickly and answer all questions during the allotted time.
 To score high on this subsection, please take a look at your high school science books, focusing especially on any topic with explanations in graphics and images.